zanedr/front-end-submissions-public/1701/mod-3/self-directed/Adam-Carpenter-selfdirected/1-checkin.md

 #### Biggest Challenges
 What do you forsee being the biggest challenges of this project?
 List at least 3 resources you've thought of to help overcome these challenges.

+Taylor:

+React, React-Router, Redux, Enzyme

+MVP:
+Search by location, user location, city or state, to see Venue.
+Link to contact info.
+Favorites / Played At.
+Testing
+UX/UI

+Extensions:
+  Adding google maps API, add tags based on city.

+Check in 2, Thursday 5/25:
+* Dive in quick to Google.
+* Be able to search by city or state.